AntonCoon/OTTER/README.md

 # OTTER 🦦: Oncology Traces TrackER
 A Biohack 2023 project - Analysis of multiple time points of cfDNA from plasma of patients with oncological diagnoses

-🦦 consits of filtering, clusterization and variant calling.
+🦦 consits of filtering, clusterization, variant calling and trajectory visualizations.

 ## Installation
 ```bash